 LONG LAKE UNDER TOXIC BLUE-GREEN ALGAE ADVISORY

-In response to these findings, The City of Lacey will be closing the beach and swimming area of Long Lake until the Thurston County Health Department can confirm microcystin toxicity levels at or below six micrograms.
-Long Lake Park will remain open to the public during this period.
+In response to these findings, the City of Lacey will keep the beach and swimming area of Long Lake closed until PHSS can confirm microcystin toxicity levels are below eight micrograms.
+Long Lake Park remains open to the public.

-Additionally, the Health Department recommends extra precautions be taken to avoid the health risks posed by microcystin toxins.
+When an algae bloom is present, health officials recommend taking extra precautions to avoid the health risks posed by potential toxins.

 - Avoid swimming, wading, wind surfing and water-skiing in waterbodies where algae blooms are present